-Summer is here, so now is a perfect time to start planning the outdoor kitchen you’ve always dreamed of.
+Spring is right around the corner, so now is a perfect time to start planning the outdoor kitchen you’ve always dreamed of.
 If you love cooking and entertaining outdoors, you’re in luck.
-With these following tips and the help from your local outdoor design company, your outdoor kitchen will be in full swing this summer.
+With these following tips and the help from your local outdoor design company, your outdoor kitchen will be in full swing by summer.

 Start from the ground up